Bioenergy in Aotearoa

 Brian Cox - Bioenergy Association

 Suppose I can add to that.
 But, my thought was why not biomass is only because of the way we've been thinking about the whole forestry and land use, is that there is no doubt that we can have adequate biomass to meet all of the demands for each of the applications, whether it's liquid biofuels or whether it's solid biofuels for processing.
 Whether it's for making bio-based products, but we have to as a community, see the opportunity and recognise that the opportunity of growing trees is for virtually all of us now; the study that's been hard around the country is that I look out my window at the moment I look over a dairy farm.
-I can see where trees have been previously planted on slopes that no longer planform slopes, and dairy cows who on that farm don't like going on a slope it's unsafe to be on that slope is replanting back the trees that were there before having managed shelterbelts a three-row shoulder belt that can be a crop, as well as the produce the product of shelter is where we need to be thinking, so it's about changing our paradigm shaping not just from a linear to a circular economy, but into total land use.
-We have environmental management plans which are now being rolled out for farming; really, they're only a nitrogen plan; they aren't an environmental plan.
+I can see where trees have been previously planted on slopes that no longer planform slopes, and dairy cows who on that farm don't like going on a slope it's unsafe to be on are replanting back the trees that were there before having managed shelterbelts a three-row shoulder belt that can be a crop, as well as the produce the product of shelter is where we need to be thinking, so it's about changing our paradigm shaping not just from a linear to a circular economy, but into total land use.
+We have environmental management plans that are now being rolled out for farming; really, they're only nitrogen plans; they aren't environmental plans.
 We need to have them as a fuller environmental plan, so that the managing the land from the front of the property to the back of the property, and the steep slopes, and the parts, the six to 9% of a farm which is not highly productively used can be used for growing biomass.
-And then there are the other country whole country areas where.
+And then there are the other country's whole country areas.
 At the moment, we are trying to stall put stock on land which shouldn't have stopped. that is much better to grow trees, some places who wouldn't have short rotation crop trees in South Canterbury, they're putting in grass miscanthus because the boomer gators are such that you can't have high trees under the boomer gators.
-So rather than having nothing like putting in miscanthus, which is a short, no annual.
+So rather than having nothing like putting in miscanthus, which is a short, no-annual.
 So, that is a source of biomass that can be used.
 We currently burn straw in Canterbury; we should be using that as fuel, as is done in China; most of the pellets in China come from straw and not wood.
-So, the avenue we have to do is to think of ourselves in a total circular economy, which is looking at our land use and managing our land, so is the full perpetuity, and not as we do at the moment.
+So, the avenue we have to take is to think of ourselves in a total circular economy, which is looking at our land use and managing our land, so is the full perpetuity, and not as we do now.
 Where are we still on the journey?
 Just think short term?
 So, an existing extension of the circular economy into all the ways.
 And if we do that, then there is no question there's plenty of biomass; if we don't do any of those things, then yes, there will be a shortage.

 Matthew Jackson